J.D. Davis Preview, Player Props: Giants vs. Reds

 J.D.
-Davis -- with a slugging percentage of .353 in his past 10 games (including zero homers) -- will be in action for the San Francisco Giants versus the Cincinnati Reds, with Andrew Abbott on the hill, on August 28 at 9:45 PM ET.
+Davis -- hitting .294 with three doubles, two walks and four RBI in his past 10 games -- will be in action for the San Francisco Giants versus the Cincinnati Reds, with Brandon Williamson on the hill, on August 29 at 9:45 PM ET.

-In his last appearance, he went 1-for-3 with two RBI against the Braves.
+He strung together two hits (going 2-for-4) in his most recent appearance against the Reds.

 J.D.
 Davis Game Info & Props vs. the Reds